-Vienna/Viennese roast coffee is a type of dark roast that is lighter than the french roast.
+Vienna/Viennese roast coffee is a type of dark roast that is lighter than the French roast.
 It has a heavy body, noticeable slight bitterness, and low acidity.
 The beans are slightly oily and dark to dark-reddish brown in color.
-Some consumers describe the Vienna roast as having notes of dark chocolate.
+Some coffee lovers describe the Vienna roast as having notes of dark chocolate.

-Similar to all types of coffee roasts, different roasteries use different parameters such as temperature to come up with their roasts.
+Similar to all types of coffee roasts, different roasteries use different parameters such as temperature to come up with their Vienna roast.
 A Viennese roast from one roastery can be in the medium-dark roast level whereas a Viennese roast from another roastery can be in the darker roast level.

 Smoky notes and higher bitterness with no sweetness is characteristic of Italian and French roasts which are darker than the Vienna roast.
 High acidity and pronounced oiliness suggest medium and lighter roasts.

 Vienna Roast vs Medium Roast

 Vienna roast coffee has very little acidity, a heavy body, and the bitterness is slightly more than the sweetness.
 The beans are a bit shiny and oily, light-weight, and fragile.